eddygoto/Project-1-Travel-Site/README.md

 ### URL : https://eddygoto.github.io/Project-1-Travel-Site/

 ## Description

-A website that displays a map with hidden gems placed with markers.
-The user can select the marker and view and image, the address, and 3 mos recent reviews for the location.
+A website that displays a map with hidden gems placed using markers.
+The user can select the marker and view and image, the address, and the 3 most recent reviews for the location.
 User wil also be able to submit their own hidden gems on the submit page.

 ## User Story

 ```
 - AS A tourist that wants try new things
 - I WANT to find popular places to visits known amongst locals